Maicarons/vp-cap-demo/README.md

 $ cd android && ./gradlew assembleDebug && cd ..

 > Configure project :app
-WARNING: Using flatDir should be avoided because it doesn't support any meta-data formats.

 > Configure project :capacitor-cordova-android-plugins
-WARNING: Using flatDir should be avoided because it doesn't support any meta-data formats.

 BUILD SUCCESSFUL in 4s
 276 actionable tasks: 25 executed, 251 up-to-date